fengboyue/jsdk/docs/en/datatypes.md

 ## Common TS Types
-JSDK predefine some common types in TS, which can be used as variable types directly:
+JSDK predefine some common types in <b>TypeScript</b>, which can be used as variable types directly:
 ```javascript
 /**
  * The primitive type of JS language.